Your cookie preferences

 Value for money

 It keeps its monthly prices lower than many other providers by focusing on offering a great experience rather than lots of bells and whistles.
-And since all I really wanted was a strong internet connection and occasional access to BT Sport, the relatively low monthly price was very convenient.
-But now BT Sport access has been removed for Plusnet customers, it's currently unclear if I can access TNT Sports with my Plusnet package anymore.
+Since all I really wanted was a strong internet connection and occasional access to BT Sport, the relatively low monthly price was very convenient.
+But now that BT Sport access has been removed for Plusnet customers, it's currently unclear if I can access TNT Sports with my Plusnet package anymore.

 While I could enjoy a lot more from larger providers, such as BT or Sky, the difference in price isn’t really worth the additional cost those providers come with.
 So I find more value in Plusnet’s simplified offering.